 Since the inaugural event, the Dreamers Gala has continued to be a yearly student-led initiative that brings together students, administrators, faculty, staff, Jesuits, and community members in a beautiful celebration of the accomplishments and resilience of our undocumented/DACAmented students.
 The annual fundraiser raised over $150,000 in the first four years, allowing us to endow the scholarship fund and ensure its impact for years to come.

 We invite you to help make dreams come true.
 The fifth annual Dreamers Gala: Power in Persistence will take place on March 17, 2020.
-Registration information will be available soon.
+Registration is now live.
+Online registration closes March 9th.
 You may also visit our facebook page for more information.

-For more information on the Dreamers Gala, please contact:
+For questions about the Dreamers Gala, please contact:

 Jacki Black, Staff Co-chair